alexali04/alexali04.github.io/_posts/2024-11-22-bayesian-linear-regression.markdown

 categories: jekyll update
 ---

-# 1. **Introduction**
+## 1. **Introduction**
 ___
 Things are nice when they're simple.
 As far as curves go, linear is about as nice as it gets.

 I present to you a rough anthology of linear regression.
 By this, I mean several different approaches to linear regression.
-There are several computational tricks / alternative derivations
+There are several computational tricks / alternative derivations which are shorter and easier.
+I'll go through some of them at the end of the article but it's probably valuable to do it the painful way at least once.

-# 2. **Problem Set up**
+## 2. **Problem Set up**
 ___

 We begin with a dataset $\mathcal{D} = \{(x_i, y_i)\}_{i= 1}^n$.
 Let $y \in \mathbb{R}, x \in \mathbb{R}^d$.
 We want to find a linear relationship between features $x_i$ and noisy target values $y_i$, i.e.: